Deportation from the United States: History

-Antecedents to federal deportation
+Colonial Era to mid 19th century policies

-The modern U.S. deportation system was built upon a long history of exclusion and forced removal that predates the federal government.
-English colonial authorities in North America adapted practices from the mother country, such as laws for the transportation of convicts and the "warning out" systems used to control the movement of the poor.
-The first major deportation of European settlers occurred in the 1750s, when the British forcibly expelled some 8,000 Acadians from what is now Nova Scotia.
+The modern U.S. deportation system was built upon a long history of exclusion and expulsion that predates the federal government.
+English colonial authorities in North America adapted practices from the British, such as laws for the transportation of convicts and the "warning out" systems used to control the movement of the poor.
+The first major deportation of European settlers occurred in the 1750s, when the British expelled some 8,000 Acadians from what is now Nova Scotia.

-After independence, the first federal law authorizing the expulsion of non-citizens was the Alien Friends Act of 1798.
-The law gave the president discretionary power to deport any non-citizen he deemed "dangerous to the peace and safety of the United States".
-Though never formally enforced, the Act prompted a fierce debate over federal power, states' rights, and the constitutional protections afforded to non-citizens, with figures like Thomas Jefferson and James Madison arguing that it was an unconstitutional overreach of executive authority.
+After independence, the first federal law authorizing the expulsion of foreigners was the Alien Friends Act of 1798.
+The law gave the president discretionary power to deport any foreigner he deemed "dangerous to the peace and safety of the United States".
+Though never formally enforced, the Act prompted a fierce debate over federal power, states' rights, and the constitutional protections afforded to foreigners, with figures like Thomas Jefferson and James Madison arguing that it was unconstitutional.
+The Alien Friends Act expired in 1800, but was followed by the Alien Enemies Act, which affords the President "very great discretionary powers" to expel foreigners and which has "remained the law of the land, virtually unchanged since 1798."

-Throughout the 19th century, other systems of forced removal served as conceptual and legal models for the later federal deportation regime.
-The removal of Native American tribes from their ancestral lands, legitimized by a plenary power doctrine that gave the federal government near-absolute authority over Indian affairs, established a legal precedent for the forced movement of a non-citizen population residing within U.S. territory.
-Similarly, the Fugitive Slave Act of 1850 created a large, federally administered bureaucracy dedicated to the capture and forced return of people based on their legal status and race, a system that in many ways prefigured the mechanisms of 20th-century deportation.